CathalButler/CathalButler/README.md

  - I spend my weekends learning and tinkering with car ECU systems as well as car diagnostic tools
  - I enjoy working with computer/networking hardware
  - I am always up for working on fun and interesting projects with new people

+Below you can find some of my college projects pinned to date that I enjoyed working on

 #### Languages and Tools
 <img src="https://img.shields.io/badge/java-%23ED8B00.svg?&style=for-the-badge&logo=java&logoColor=white"/>